stefanieklogan/Homework5DayPlanner/README.md

     * Add/delete text to each appointment slot
     * Save individual appointments
     * Refresh page and appointments persist
+    * Visually tell (thru color) what hours are past/present/future

 <a name="psuedo"></a>
 ## Psuedo code